EPR Representative logoEPR Representative

 • Confiscation of the goods in some cases, on top of the financial sanction.

-Stage 1 — mise en demeure.
+Stage 1, mise en demeure (L. 541-9-6).
 The first letter from ADEME or DGCCRF is rarely a fine.
-It is a formal notice to come into compliance within a stated deadline, typically 30 days from receipt.
-The notice cites the legal basis (L. 541-9-6) and identifies the breach (failure to register on stream X, failure to declare for year Y, etc.).
+It is the procedural notification that opens the one-month observation period, after which a mise en demeure sets a compliance deadline, typically 30 days from receipt.
+The notice cites the legal basis and identifies the breach (failure to register on stream X, failure to declare for year Y, etc.).

 A mise en demeure is a real legal procedure but it is also an opportunity.
 Bring the file into compliance within the window, respond in writing, and the matter typically closes without a fine.
 For the response framework, see /guides/ademe-non-compliance-letter.

-Stage 2 — sanction administrative.
+Stage 2, sanction administrative (L. 541-9-5).
 If the producer does not comply within the deadline, or if the response is judged insufficient, ADEME or DGCCRF moves to the administrative sanction.
-This is where the grid actually applies.
-Fines are issued by decision, with rights of appeal to the administrative courts.
+This is where the L. 541-9-5 grid actually applies.
+Fines are issued by reasoned decision, with rights of appeal to the administrative courts.
 Recovery is enforced through standard administrative collection procedures.

-Realistic timeline from mise en demeure to first sanction: 60 to 120 days.
+Realistic timeline from initial notification to first sanction: 60 to 120 days.
 Quick remediation prevents stage 2 entirely.

 Need a French EPR representative for your business?